MSc Thesis-Based Program

 Monitoring and Progress

-In addition to the immediate supervisor, MSc students in the thesis-based program select an advisor -- an additional Graduate Faculty member that monitors the progress of the student and provides guidance.
+In addition to the immediate supervisor, MSc students in the thesis-based program select an advisor.
+While your supervisor oversees your primary research, your advisor--another member of the Graduate Faculty--helps monitor your progress and provide additional guidance.

-The Advisor is selected by you in consultation with your Supervisor and is subject to the approval of the Graduate Coordinator.
-Selection of the advisor should be made within the first 3 months of program registration by submitting an Advisor Selection Form to the Graduate Office.
+You'll choose your advisor in consultation with your supervisor, and the selection must be approved by the Graduate Coordinator.
+This selection should be completed within the first 3 months of your program by submitting an Advisor Selection Form to the Graduate Office.

-Both the Supervisor and the Advisor are required to submit formal annual reports on your progress at the beginning of each academic session, prior to re-registration.
-See MSc Advisor Report and MSc Supervisor Report
+Each year, both your supervisor and advisor are required to submit formal reports on your progress before re-registration.
+Please refer to the MSc Advisor Report and MSc Supervisor Report for details.

-The Supervisor, the Advisor, or the student, may report problems directly to the Graduate Coordinator or the Department Chair.
+If any issues arise, you, your advisor, or your supervisor may report problems to the Graduate Coordinator or the Department Chair directly.

 First-Year Seminar

-All M.Sc. students are required to give a seminar after one year in the program.
-The seminars are normally held in the fall and are an opportunity for you to become familiar with the expectations for the defense.
+All MSc students are required to give a seminar after one year in the program.
+These seminars, typically held in the Fall, provide a valuable opportunity for you to practice presenting your research and to get a sense of what to expect during your thesis defense.

-You should aim to present the results/progress made thus far and include any problems you are encountering.
+You should aim to share the results or progress made so far, highlight key findings, and discuss any challenges you are encountering.
 If you are still awaiting results from your thesis research, you can still give a seminar focusing on scientific thought and rationale.
-The length of your presentation should be 15 minutes maximum.
-A 10-minute question period will follow your presentation.
+Your presentation should be 15 minutes long, followed by a 10-minute Q&A session.

 Program Completion

-Begin by familiarizing yourself with the Program Completion procedures.
+Begin by familiarizing yourself with the Program Completion procedures to understand the final steps toward earning your degree.

-Voting Members: One of the 2 voting members should have a graduate appointment in Pharmacology.
-The student's Advisor can be a voting member.
+- Two Voting Members: One of the two voting members should have a graduate faculty appointment in Pharmacology.
+Your advisor can act as a voting member.

-• Adjournment: During the examination, more than one negative vote (or abstention) in either the thesis or oral examination category causes the oral examination to be adjourned.
-In situations where an examination was adjourned, a reconvened examination is to be held within one year of the adjournment.
-If the candidate is not successful at the reconvened exam, they will be ineligible for further M.Sc./ Ph.D. candidacy at the University.
+- Adjournment: During the exam, more than one negative vote (or abstention) results in adjournment.
+If this happens, the exam must be reconvened within one year.
+If the candidate is not successful at the reconvened exam, the student will no longer be eligible for further MSc or PhD candidacy at the university.

 Transfer to the Ph.D.
 Program